Tour Instructions: One click to hide/show info, double click to enter/exit full screen mode & you can pinch to zoom.

 Beacon Cove is part of Millstones Bay Seagrass which stretches around to Peaked Tor Cove.
 It’s a sheltered bay that contains one of Torbay’s medium sized seagrass beds, covering 1.5 hectares (equivalent to 2 football pitches) The bed starts from 5-10 meters out from the shore and grows to a depth between 0-5 meters.
 Seagrasses are not seaweeds, but flowering plants that live submerged in shallow waters.
 They provide a home to hundreds of marine animals and plants, help improve water quality by filtering pollution, producing oxygen and absorbing carbon dioxide.
 Seagrasses are found in only a few shallow bays and estuaries around the coast.
 As they grow so close to shore they are very vulnerable to damage from human activity which is why seagrasses are rare and therefore protected.

-Until 1903 Beacon Cove was reserved for ladies only, men were not allowed within 45 meters of the cove and they had to go to Peaked Tor Cove if they to wanted to catch some rays.
+Until 1903 Beacon Cove was reserved for ladies only, men were not allowed within 45 meters of the cove and they had to go to Peaked Tor Cove if they too wanted to catch some rays.
 The ladies would use special bathing machines that looked like a horse cart to get changed and enter the water.
 The famous author Agatha Christie used to swim here as a young girl as she lived nearby at Greenway House.

 At the turn of the century this beach was known as the Ladies Bathing Cove.
 It is part of the, as it was a favourite bathing spot for the writer.

 Torquay Lifeboat station was located here until 1923 when the building was converted to a Beach Cafe.
 The beach cafe was removed in 1975 and Beacon Cove was restored to its former glory.